Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 11.28.25 UTC
+- WIB: Rabu, 8 Januari 2025 12.25.21 UTC
-- WITA: Rabu, 8 Januari 2025 12.28.25 UTC
+- WITA: Rabu, 8 Januari 2025 13.25.21 UTC
-- WIT: Rabu, 8 Januari 2025 13.28.25 UTC
+- WIT: Rabu, 8 Januari 2025 14.25.21 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship